If you like this please consider supporting the site. Your donation helps to do what I do. Thank you! *Donate here

 Before the magazine was ceased publication in May 2006, Circus covered contemporary heavy metal, competing against magazines like Kerrang and Hit Parader.

-(Ref. rolling stones press caught live)
+(Ref. keith richard caught live)

 Categories: Yesterday's Papers